Home » Business Email Etiquette Blog » Danger, Will Robinson! Email Requesting Phone Call

-Just when you think you’ve seen it all.
-Let me share with you a situation I experienced this week that may help you to handle or avoid the same.
+Just when you think you’ve seen it all, let me share a situation I experienced that may help you handle or avoid the same.

 Please call me immediately.
 I have some questions about working with you.

 So, I called within an hour of receiving the email.
 They were on a “smoke break.”
-I left my name, number and message that I was “returning their email” and that they can give me a buzz back after their smoke break or at their convenience.
+I left my name, number, and message that I was “returning their email” and that they could buzz me back after their smoke break or at their convenience.

 They didn’t call that day… or the next.

-Two days later, I get a forwarded copy of the very same email.
-Really?
+Four days later, I was forwarded a copy of the same email.
+(Really?)
 Pretty unprofessional (and bossy).
-I guess this was their way of saying “Call me!” which I did — and again, not available.
+I guess this was their way of saying, “Call me!” which I did — and again, unavailable.

 Appearance of Professionalism or Not

-Eventually this person did pick up the phone and call me after I did not respond to the 2nd forward of the original email.
-Their subsequent voicemail and email noted I needed to respond faster thus avoiding playing “tag”.
+Eventually, this person did pick up the phone and call me after I did not respond to the 2nd forward of the original email.
+Their subsequent voicemail and email noted that I needed to respond faster, thus avoiding playing “tag.”

-At that point, I had called twice and was not going to be bossed into a 3rd call.
-I had responded to their emails asking how I could be of service.
-No response to that question.
+At that point, I had promptly called twice and would not be bossed into a 3rd call.
+I had responded to their emails asking how I could be of service—no response was received.
+Apparently, everything had to be on their terms.

-I didn’t return that last call or following emails.
-The writing on the wall was clear that this would not be a person that would respect my time.
+I didn’t return that last call or the following emails.
+The writing on the wall was clear that this would not be a person who would respect my time.

 Words + Actions = Respect